 If you are unsure which plan is right for you and your team, Trainual offers a 1-on-1 session with a sales representative to go over your business's exact needs.

-For most small to mid-sized businesses, a Pro plan will likely be enough to cover what you need.
-One important distinction is the amount of Users.
-Both Pro and Premium start with 25 users per account.
-This means that in addition to your admin account, you can add 24 more users to use your Trainual.
+For most small to mid-sized businesses, a Train plan will likely be enough to cover what you need.
+One important distinction is the number of Seats.
+The Train plan includes 10 “seats” or users, while the Scale plan includes 20.
+This means that in addition to your admin account, you can add 9 and 19 accounts, respectively.

 Trainual is a simple, intuitive, aesthetically pleasing, and effective onboarding and SOP tool.
 This is perhaps most apparent once you arrive at the dashboard, shown below.